dj-application/pelican-website/README.md

 git push origin gh-pages
 ```

+# 7.2 Output websites into a root folder
 ## 8. What are the files?

   * Makefile - This file defines make commands that perform the most important tasks like generating your site and starting a local http server.